npm package discovery and stats viewer.

 @lloyal-labs/lloyal-agents

-Continuous Context agent runtime.
+Continuous Context agent runtime for the lloyal HDK.

 lloyal-agents runs multi-agent inference inside the decode loop.
 Instead of N independent model calls rebuilding the prompt each step, all agents advance inside one continuous decode process — forked from shared KV cache state, driven through a single GPU forward pass per tick, spawning sub-agents from their own live branches at arbitrary depth.